DXHeroes/knowledge-base-content/practices/retrospective.md

 # Retrospective

+## TL;DR

+Retrospective is a short and regular meeting where the team members reflect on past events and plan the future Sprint.
+Read more about effective retrospectives you can have.

 ## What Is a Retrospective

 A retrospective is an opportunity for the team to inspect itself and create a plan for improvements to be included in the next Sprint.
 It is a time-boxed meeting, outside of day-to-day routine, to reflect on past events and behaviors.
 Retrospectives strongly correspondent with the philosophy Fail Fast.